-Auto analyst: Mobility, not car ownership, future of the industry
+Auto analyst: Mobility, not ownership, industry future

 “I’m not going to Cobo this year because it’s a waste of my time,” says auto analyst Adam Jonas.